Cheryl Araujo: Legacy

 The feature film drama The Accused (1988) was inspired by this case.
-It starred Jodie Foster, who won the Academy Award for Best Actress for her performance as the woman attacked, and Kelly McGillis as an assistant district attorney prosecuting the case.
+It stars Jodie Foster, who won the Academy Award for Best Actress for her performance as the victim, and Kelly McGillis as an assistant district attorney prosecuting the case.
 During interviews related to the film, McGillis acknowledged that she had also survived an assault and rape.
 She discussed her long struggle to get over the attack, and her decision to talk about it in the hope of helping other victims.

-In 2019, author Karen Curtis' book The Accuser: The True Story of the Big Dan's Gang Rape Victim was released.
-Curtis interviewed Araujo's daughters in 2006 and they remember a "white van ran them off the road."
+In 2019, author Karen Curtis's book The Accuser: The True Story of the Big Dan's Gang Rape Victim was released.
+Curtis interviewed Araujo's daughters in 2006 and they remember a "white van ran them off the road".
 Curtis obtained the FHP accident report which confirmed the girls' story.
 The report is published in the book.
 Crash photos, including those of Araujo dead at the scene, are also published in the book along with the autopsy and toxicology reports.
 The Accuser also delves into the two rape trials that were covered by media from around the world with cameras in the courtroom and how Araujo was run out of town after the convictions.
 Curtis also published transcript excerpts from the Senate judiciary committee hearing convened after the trials which condemned the television coverage.
 The salacious testimony was broadcast during the middle of the day as children returned home from school.

 In 2020, the Araujo case was featured as an episode of the Netflix documentary series Trial by Media; the episode "Big Dan's" explores the effect that the broadcasting of the trial had on Araujo, the New Bedford community, and American society at large.